-- 2010 Release of the AIRG - Release notes for 2010 Release
+- 2010 release of the AIRG - Release notes for 2010 release

 In December 2011, the Academy and the SOA joined forces to provide user support to members on the generators.
-The SOA will provide front-line support on the generators with a Project Oversight Group (POG) providing overall strategic direction and backup technical support.
+The SOA will provide front-line support on the generators, with a Project Oversight Group (POG) providing overall strategic direction and backup technical support.
 Members of the POG have been involved with the development of generators, including the generator approved by the NAIC.
 Updates to the generator published before November 2010 are only available on the Academy website.
 Updates published after November 2010 are available on both the Academy and SOA websites.

 In April 2012, the POG updated the AIRG with historical yield curves through December 2011.
-In addition, the scenario numbers of scenario subsets generated by the internal scenario picking tool assume a September 30, 2011 start date.
+In addition, the scenario numbers of scenario subsets generated by the internal scenario picking tool assumed a Sept.
+30, 2011, start date.

 In September 2013, the POG updated the AIRG with historical yield curves through December 2012.
-In addition, the scenario numbers of scenario subsets generated by the internal scenario picking tool assume a September 30, 2012 start date.
-In addition, the descriptions of parameters $\beta_1$ , $\beta_3$ , and $\tau_3$ on the parameters tab have been clarified.
+In addition, the scenario numbers of scenario subsets generated by the internal scenario picking tool assumed a Sept.
+30, 2012, start date.
+In addition, the descriptions of parameters β_1 , β_3 , and τ_3 on the parameters tab have been clarified.
 Finally, a change to the scenario generator code was made to prevent an error if the user overrides the default parameters of the generator to introduce a non-zero correlation between shocks to volatility and shocks to interest rate levels.
-This change in coding has no effect on scenarios generated using the default parameters.
+This change in coding had no effect on scenarios generated using the default parameters.

 In June 2014, the POG updated the AIRG with historical yield curves through March 2014.
-In addition, the scenario numbers of scenario subsets generated by the internal scenario picking tool assume a March 31, 2014 start date.
+In addition, the scenario numbers of scenario subsets generated by the internal scenario picking tool assumed a March 31, 2014, start date.
 The NAIC Mean Reversion Point (MRP) changes only once per year, in January.
-The new version of the AIRG reflects the updated MRP.
+This version of the AIRG reflected the updated MRP.

 In March 2015, the POG updated the AIRG with historical yield curves through December 2014.
-The scenario numbers of scenario subsets generated by the internal scenario picking tool assume a December 31, 2014 start date, and the NAIC Mean Reversion Point (MRP) is updated.
+The scenario numbers of scenario subsets generated by the internal scenario picking tool assumed a Dec.
+31, 2014, start date, and the MRP was updated.